evalplus/evalplus/README.md

 - ✨ **HumanEval+**: 80x more tests than the original HumanEval!
 - ✨ **MBPP+**: 35x more tests than the original MBPP!
 - ✨ **EvalPerf**: evaluating the efficiency of LLM-generated code!
-- ✨ **Evaluation framework**: our packages/images/tools can easily and safely evaluate LLMs on above benchmarks.
+- ✨ **Framework**: our packages/images/tools can easily and safely evaluate LLMs on above benchmarks.

 Why EvalPlus?